AkessonUlrik/ELA406---Exploring-the-V-REP-simulation-environment/README.md

 # Mobile_Robotics_Project
-Project repo for the cource mobile robotics for a line follower with obstacle avoidance
+Project repo for the cource mobile robotics.
+In this project a line following robot with obstalce avoidance have been implemented in V-REP.
+The code is written in python and utilizes V-REPs remote API.